 How to Pick the Best Budget Accommodation in Tonga for You(c) tongapocketguide.com

 Types (and Cost) of Budget Accommodation in Tonga

-Backpacker Accommodation
+Backpacker Accommodations

 There are a few backpacker hostels and guesthouses with dorm rooms, especially in Nuku’alofa.
-These typically have dorm rooms and private rooms with shared bathroom facilities and either a kitchen or canteen.
-Camping is occasionally available.
-The cost of a night in a dorm bed is TOP$19-$30.
-Check out this style of accommodation in the 10 Best Backpacker Accommodation in Tonga A201.
+These typically have 2-3-bed dorm rooms and private rooms with shared bathroom facilities and a kitchen with the exception of the Village Backpackers which has 4-8-bed dorms and no kitchen.

 Budget Fales/Resorts

 You can still get the island holiday experience without the expensive resort accommodation that comes with it.
-There are budget resorts or beach fales where accommodation is usually a simple beach hut with limited facilities, i.e. cold water in shared bathroom block, a mattress on the floor in a traditional fale, etc. Prices for this type of accommodation range from TOP$45-$80.
-Check out this style of accommodation in the 10 Best Budget Resorts in Tonga.
+There are budget resorts or beach fales where accommodation is usually a simple beach hut with limited facilities, i.e. cold water in a shared bathroom block, a mattress on the floor in a traditional fale, etc.

+How to Pick the Best Budget Accommodation in Tonga for You(c) tongapocketguide.com